 Amazon Alexa is a digital assistant, but it's also a platform like iOS or Android.
 Like those more full-fledged systems, Alexa has apps that can extend its usefulness—Amazon calls those apps Skills.

 Alexa Skills come in a variety of categories, including business & finance, productivity, news, weather, and more on Amazon's Alexa Skills page.
-All Alexa Skills are free, though some require a subscription service to operate properly.
+All Alexa Skills are free, though some require a subscription service to unlock their full functionality.

 Unlike Google Home, which has a limited number of skills that are enabled on all units by default, Alexa Skills don't come preinstalled.
 In order to gain access to a particular Skill, like CNET News, you have to ask Alexa to enable the particular skill, or click Enable on Amazon.com or in the Alexa mobile app.

 You can ask Alexa about particular categories of skills to have it list applicable popular ones, which is a good option if you're exploring what's available.

 SEE: Amazon Alexa: An insider's guide (free PDF) (TechRepublic)

 Alexa Skills can also be used in a completely different way—as part of Alexa for Business.
 Designed to integrate Alexa-controlled Amazon Echo units into offices, Alexa for Business comes with the tools needed for businesses to build custom skills to suit the needs of their environment.

 Alexa Skills can be built to control meeting rooms, adjust smart thermostats, turn on lights—essentially anything that can be connected to Alexa can have a custom skill built for it.

 - Amazon Echo: Your Alexa skills just got a whole lot smarter (ZDNet)